 Testing Reliability

-When mistakes are committed in testing protocols and procedures, laboratories can lose the trust of their clients and it may be harder to regain that trust back.
+When laboratory staff make mistakes in testing protocols and procedures, clients may lose trust and regaining it can become more difficult.
 In order to maintain the highest level of accuracy in analytical interpretation, a quality laboratory should follow ASTM or ISO standards.

-Check to see whether there are any variations from the standardized test protocols, devices are regularly calibrated, and whether your partner laboratory engages in ASTM ILCP.
+First, check for any variations from the standardized test protocols.
+Then, make sure devices are regularly calibrated.
+Finally, confirm whether your partner laboratory follows ASTM ILCP.
 ICLP stands for Interlaboratory Crosscheck Test Programs which enable laboratories to confirm their level of accuracy and precision against other laboratories worldwide.

 Oil Analysis and Interpretation

-A detailed analysis interpretation summary is included in the finest oil analysis reports.
-This should not be computer-generated but rather customized by a professional.
+In the best oil analysis reports, professionals provide a detailed analysis interpretation summary.
+Importantly, they customize it rather than relying on computer-generated results.
 The report should also include graphs that indicate trend data, as well as a baseline comparison and warning limitations.
 Finally, the report should have an easy-to-understand layout.

 Service to Customers